fiduswriter/simple-datatables/Options.md

-Vanilla-DataTables can be initialised with custom options passed as the second parameter of the constructor.
+Simple-DataTables can be initialised with custom options passed as the second parameter of the constructor.

 ```javascript
 let options = {